-The DRP is divided into 3 main components: calibration, correction, and photometry, as shown in Figure 2728Figure 28.
-Each component is made of successive processing steps (Figure 2829)
+The DRP is divided into 3 main components: calibration, correction, and photometry, as shown in Figure 27 Error!
+Reference source not found.following one.
+In addition to the reduced light

 In its pre-launch version, the pipeline has been established using CHEOPS simulated data and inputs from the CCD characterization done in laboratory.
 Its performances have been assessed using simulated data of typical astrophysical configuration as provided by CHEOPSim.
 Since March 2020, it has been fine-tuned to adapt the codes to in-flight conditions using data acquired the in-orbit commissioning and the first months of scientific observations.